speedcodersteam/BitCodeSolutions/Questions/Broadcast program/README.md

 Indicate whether tv channel qualify for the second round.
 If bid value is not valid print “**Rejected Bid value is low**”.
 If score less than 10 print “**Rejected Score below 10**”.
+If anything doesn't satisfy the given constraints, and no indication is given in the question, you may throw and exception.
+If you are unfamiliar with exceptions, just print an error message.

 ## Sample Input